-Although a "Home" edition due to COVID-19, this Tiny Desk Concert is still notable because of Ty Dolla $ign's performance and the chosen space.
+Although a "Home" edition due to the COVID-19 pandemic, this Tiny Desk Concert is a standout thanks to Ty Dolla $ign's performance and star power.
 He puts on quite a show, bringing vocals, a full band, transitions, and superstar energy to the clean, contemporary space.
 Ty and his band are not just performing, they're jamming, and their joy and artistry are palpable here.

 H.E.R.'s Tiny Desk Concert is especially remarkable because of the audio.
 Compared to her records, she sounds just as good live, if not better.
 Then, the blend her background vocalists bring makes for immediate goosebumps.
 H.E.R.'s delivery is calm, cool, and collected, and her band is perfectly in sync.

 Chloe x Halle make magic with this Tiny Desk (Home) Concert.
 The sister duo sing 5 tracks off their 2020 album Ungodly Hour, while backed by an all-female band.
 The sisters show off their vocal chops and it’s nothing short of brilliance.
 They move seamlessly together, swapping lead and angelically harmonizing and ad libbing with precise balance and synchronization.
 Get to know their names, this is excellence that we’ve only gotten the tiniest glimpses of thus far.

 The high energy and specific choice of frontman Paul Janeway standing on the desk make this Tiny Desk Concert memorable.
 Even when the band slows it down, Janeway's performance is still electric, at times even heart-wrenching.
 Whether you know of St. Paul And The Broken Bones now or not, you'll know them by the end.